 Are you planning an African safari?
 If so, you’ve probably been over the details of a safari lodge, transportation, animal migration patterns, and more.
 One thing people tend to overlook, however, is safari clothing and the process of packing for a safari.

-Choosing safari clothing can be more challenging than choosing outfits for the average city break or beach vacation.
+Choosing safari clothes can be more challenging than choosing outfits for the average city break or beach vacation.
 It requires carefully thinking through each and every item you pack.

 Whether it’s your first safari or your tenth, being prepared with the right safari clothing is essential.
 This guide will teach you what materials work best, why colour matters, what to wear at the lodge, and more, along with specific recommendations from our favourite brands of safari clothing.